damontheimpulsive/analytics-service/README.md

     - `ActiveUserMetric`
     - `PageViewMetric`
     - `UserSessionMetric`
-5. The controller returns these objects as JSON for each REST endpoint.
+5. The dashboard endpoints return these objects as JSON for the REST API and for consumption by `dashboard.html`.

 ---